-Your lawn, like garden plants, needs watering and the amount of water will depend on weather conditions.
-Always water your lawn immediately after fertilising to reduce the chance of burning the grass.
+Your lawn, like garden plants, needs water to thrive and stay healthy.
+The amount of water it needs will depend on weather conditions.
+However, you should water your lawn immediately after fertilising to reduce the chance of burning the grass.

-Water newly installed turf frequently.
+It is recommended you water newly installed turf frequently.
 The turf should receive 25mm water daily.
-When the turf has rooted into the soil (usually 10 – 14 days) the lawn should receive 25mm of water per week.
+When the grass has rooted into the soil (usually 10 – 14 days) the lawn should receive 25mm of water per week.

 Once established your lawn will still need to be watered.